C-Loftus/Starling/docs/src/global.md

 # Global Behavior
+This behavior is universal to Starling no matter what mode you are in.
 ## Switching Modes
 To switch to a different mode, say one of the following phrases.
 ` Command mode`